 The support of institutional donors would be critical.
-Despite In the aftermath of this devastating storm, the federal advanced forecasting that enabled millions within the storm's government has provided just over \$60 billion in emergency path to prepare, close to 300 lives were lost, with half of them assistance, and insurance companies paid out close to in the United States.
-Damage totaled an estimated \$68 billion-\$19 billion to help homeowners and businesses recover.2 the second-costliest hurricane in U.S. history after Hurricane Katrina.
-While the entire East Coast experienced some part of was destroyed, the arts organization that lost income due to the storm, along with the Caribbean and parts of Canada, the most severe destruction was concentrated in New York and New and found themselves homeless.
-They also will not compensate Jersey.
-Along with the loss of lives and the impact on businesses many of the organizations that are first to respond in the and public infrastructure, over 300,000 housing units were immediate aftermath of a disaster, providing food, shelter, destroyed in New York and close to 350,000 in New Jersey.1 and essential services.
+Despite advanced forecasting that enabled millions within the storm's path to prepare, close to 300 lives were lost, with half of them in the United States.
+Damage totaled an estimated \$68 billion the second-costliest hurricane in U.S. history after Hurricane Katrina.
+While the entire East Coast experienced some part of the storm, along with the Caribbean and parts of Canada, the most severe destruction was concentrated in New York and New Jersey.
+Along with the loss of lives and the impact on businesses and public infrastructure, over 300,000 housing units were destroyed in New York and close to 350,000 in New Jersey.1